jestjs/jest/packages/jest-serializer/README.md

 ## API

-Three kinds of API groups are exposed:
+Two kinds of API groups are exposed:

 ### In-memory serialization: `serialize` and `deserialize`